On the sample covariance matrix estimator of reduced effective rank population matrices, with applications to fPCA: Introduction

 We study problem (2) in Section~\ref{sec:detectable}, where we give a data-dependent construction of $\tau$ for detecting minimal jumps in the spectrum of $\Sigma$.
 We say that a minimal spectral jump occurs when there exists an index $s$ such that $\lambda_s$ is a constant multiple of the noise level, and there is a gap of at least the size of the noise level between $\lambda_s$ and $\lambda_{s+1}$.
-The appropriate noise level for this class of problems is proportional to $\E \|\Sigma_n - \Sigma\|_2$.
+The appropriate noise level for this class of problems is proportional to $\E\|\Sigma_n - \Sigma\|_2$.
 The precise definition and result are given in Theorem~\ref{t:detect}.
-Example~\ref{example3} shows how it can be applied to consistent estimation of the number of factors in factor models, as a very simple alternative to existing methods, for instance to the AIC-type criterion of \citet{baing}. \\ For population matrices with special structures, a spectral jump at the minimal noise level may not exist.
+We apply this result to consistent estimation of the number of factors in factor models in Example~\ref{example3}, complementing existing methods, for example the AIC-type criterion in~\cite{baing}.

+For population matrices with special structures, a spectral jump at the minimal noise level may not exist.
 This is, for example, the case of population matrices whose spectra exhibit a polynomial decay, which we study in Section~\ref{sec:detectable:fpca}.
 In this case, spectral jumps can still be detected, but they have to be larger than the noise level, with order of magnitude depending on the rate of decay.
 We treat this in Theorem~\ref{t:detect_fda}, where we offer guidance on a data-dependent choice of $\tau$ for consistent jump detection under this scenario.